 Deb Casey, VP Student Affairs

-How is the Behavioral Intervention Team different from other places to report student behavior?
+The difference between the Behavioral Intervention Team and other places to report student behavior

 The overarching goal of the Behavioral Intervention Team is to operate prior to a student issue becoming a conduct issue or emergency situation.
 If you have a concern about a student's behavior, you may want to contact the Counseling and Health Services Team.
 Note that counseling requires the student's participation.
 However, the team reviews the situation and determines which strategies to use and which college resources will be used to address the behavior.